Book Now

 Stay

-A workshop will be held by YouRuMaru, an artist duo whose work IJU FLOWER VORTEX is currently being displayed in the hotel Club Lounge.
+A workshop will be held by YouRuMaru, an artist duo whose work "Dance With Me / Water Mirror" is currently being displayed in the hotel Club Lounge.
 Using traditional Japanese origami techniques, you will be making a suncatcher.
 As you participate doing an art project you will discover your own creative expression.
 The fold lines for the origami are already placed on the paper so anyone can easily make these without making mistakes.
-And you will be able to take it home with you.
-A workshop is also being held at the former Ogimi Village Shioya Elementary School which overlooks the Shioya Bay.
+You can take your art work home with you and use it as a suncatcher or as a shade for a small LED lantern.

 ※Because the suncatcher can be folded up into a small size, it is easy for you to take in your luggage and won't break.

-Venue: ① Former Shioya Elementary School Ogimi Village; ② Oriental Hotel Okinawa Resort & Spa Club Lounge
+Venue: Oriental Hotel Okinawa Resort & Spa Club Lounge

 Target Age: 8 years old and above (children under 8 may participate with a guardian)